 1. Greyhound Pets of America – Canada

-They are constantly looking for people who can provide temporary foster can to their Greyhounds until they can find the dogs’ permanent homes.
+They are always in need of people who can provide temporary foster care to their Greyhounds until they can find the dogs permanent homes.

 The organization is committed to educating the public on the benefits of having a Greyhound as a pet.
 Its aims include assisting retired Greyhounds in finding responsible, loving homes so they can transition smoothly from racing to home life.